remmmi/WooCommerce-Cart-REST-API/languages/README.md

 # WARNING!
 DO NOT PUT CUSTOM TRANSLATIONS HERE!

 CoCart Core will delete all custom translations placed in this directory.
+Every Monday translations are pulled from our GlotPress if 30% of the language is translated.

-## Where to put my translations for CoCart Core?
+## Where to put my custom translations for CoCart Core?

 Put your custom CoCart Core translations in your WordPress language directory, located at: `WP_LANG_DIR . "/cart-rest-api-for-woocommerce/{$textdomain}-{$locale}.mo";`